star-night-rain/simple-AES/README.md

 ### Test

-To run the tests and ensure everything correctly, you can use the following command:
+To run the tests and ensure everything functions correctly, you can use the following command:

 ```
 python -m unittest test.py